DominikNoga/big-xyt-task/README.md

 This is interactive data visualization tool that displays trading information gathered from json file.
 The provided data is essentially an order book snapshot at different moments.

-## App preview
-You can test the app here: https://big-xyt-task.onrender.com

 ## Features
 - View Snapshot: User is seeing the order book at given time
 - Time Navigation: User can naviagate through a different timestamps